repercussive/colour-palette-generator/README.md

 - Google Cloud Platform virtual machines as cloud-based servers
 - Docker for containerisation
 - Docker Swarm for container orchestration
-- NGINX as a reverse proxy
+- Nginx as a reverse proxy

 ## Design